nightwishxp/notrenderreact/Publishing.md

 `cargo owner --add github:confio:developers`

-The team will allow anyone who is currently in the team to publish new versions of the c
+The team will allow anyone who is currently in the team to publish new versions of the crate.
+And this is automatically updated when you make changes on github.
+However, it will not allow anyone in the team to add or remove other owners.